crazzfeng/sendcloud-docs/docs/Email API/ip-access.md

 - **Request IP Address**: The source IP address that initiated API or SMTP requests
 - **Last Request Time**: The timestamp when this IP last initiated a request
-- **Interception Count**: The number of times this IP was blocked due to not being on the whitelist after IP control was enabled
+- **Interception Count**: The number of times this IP was blocked due to not being on the allowlist after IP control was enabled

 ### Use Cases

 **Security Audit**: By checking the request IP list, you can identify unknown or suspicious IP addresses attempting to call your API, which may indicate an API key leak.

-**Troubleshooting**: If your sending service receives a "Request Rejected" error, verify that the sending server's IP address has been correctly added to the whitelist and identify issues based on the interception log.
+**Troubleshooting**: If your sending service receives a "Request Rejected" error, verify that the sending server's IP address has been correctly added to the allowlist and identify issues based on the interception log.

 ## Best Practices

-- **Principle of Least Privilege**: Only add the minimum number of IP addresses necessary for your business to the whitelist to minimize security risks
+- **Principle of Least Privilege**: Only add the minimum number of IP addresses necessary for your business to the allowlist to minimize security risks
 - **Regular Review**: Regularly review the request IP history and interception log, and promptly remove unused IP addresses
-- **Pre-configuration**: Before enabling this feature, complete the whitelist configuration and testing to ensure business continuity
+- **Pre-configuration**: Before enabling this feature, complete the allowlist configuration and testing to ensure business continuity